Garmelon/el/README.md

 # el

-`el` is a Rust library for writing, modifying, and safely rendering HTML elements as simple data structures.
+`el` is a no-dependencies Rust library for writing, modifying, and safely rendering HTML elements as simple data structures.
 It is inspired by [hiccup] and named after a small helper function I once wrote in JS.

 [hiccup]: https://github.com/weavejester/hiccup

-## Usage example
+## Show me a simple example

 ```rs
 use el::{Attr, Render, html::*};